dtao/PhilosopherDeveloper/source/posts/common-mistakes-in-tech-interviews.markdown

 are strong in these areas.
 They aren't always relevant, but sometimes they come in handy.
 That said, not *everyone* on the team needs to have strong C.S. chops.
-This is especially true when there are deficiencies on the team in other areas, such as expertise in key technologies, discipline in testing, or effective mentoring skills.
+This is especially true when there are deficiencies on the team in other areas, such as expertise in key technologies, discipline in testing, or leadership or mentoring skills.

-In my experience, the most effective teams are not teams whose members all have the same sets of skills.
-They're teams made up of people with a diverse range of complementary skills.
-For example, maybe some team members are meticulous and detail-oriented while others are much more focused on meeting goals and getting things done.
-As a leader, having these kinds of people working together can be extremely useful.
-Sometimes you even put these teammates together and the way their skills and instincts balance each other yields excellent results.
+In my experience, the most effective teams are not teams whose members all have the same skills.
+They're teams made up of people with a diverse range of *complementary* skills.
+On the Bitbucket team, we've got deep expertise in Git, Mercurial, Django, Postgres, AWS, Docker; the list goes on.
+But this expertise is spread *across* the team; there isn't any one person on the team who's deeply knowledgeable in all of these areas.

 The point is that maybe when you're interviewing someone you should not be looking for the same thing every time.
-Maybe it's better to ask yourself, "What sort of person could we really use on this team right now?" and look for that person.
-Today it could be a computer science wizard; tomorrow it could be a self-taught hacker who's never cracked open a textbook but has great instincts.
-Next week it could be someone who doesn't necessarily write the most elegant code, but who is particularly good at focusing on the bigger picture problems the team is trying to solve.
+Maybe it's better to ask yourself, "What sort of person could we really use on this team right now?"
+Today it could be a computer science wizard; tomorrow it could be a self-taught hacker who's never cracked open a textbook but loves to tinker.
+Next week it could be someone who doesn't necessarily write the most elegant code, but who is particularly good at stepping back and looking at the bigger picture problems the team is trying to solve.

 # Asymmetrical dynamic versus treating candidates as equals